OpenCollarTeam/opencollarteam.github.io/docs/How-To-Update-Your-OpenCollar.md

 2. Right click and edit the collar.
 3. In the Build Menu of your viewer (this instruction based on Firestorm viewer) Go to > Scripts > Select "remove scripts from selection."
 4. Wait until the window that pops up showing deletion process says "done".
 You can confirm there are now no scripts in the collar with Build Menu > Scripts > Show Script Info.
 It should show [0/0] Running Scripts.
 Repeat step 3 if necessary.
-5. Rez OpenCollar updater 7.1 next to the collar.
+5. Rez OpenCollar updater 7.4 next to the collar.
 7. Edit the collar again, and add the collarizer script to contents.
 The updater will run.

-## Manual Update
-To update your collar manually:
-* Open the updater like a box and copy the contents to your inventory.
-You now have copies of all the scripts and other resources you need.
-You don't need the scripts and BUNDLE notecards that are used for the installer/updater itself.
-List of scripts that go in your collar:
-** Root prim: oc_bell (if your collar has a bell), oc_bookmarks, oc_capture, oc_com, oc_exceptions, oc_folders, oc_label or oc_meshlabel (if your collar uses an opencollar scripted label), oc_leash, oc_meshthemes OR oc_themes (if your collar has themes for mesh or standard prims), oc_particle, oc_relay, oc_resizer, oc_rlvsuite, oc_sys, oc_titler (if your collar has a floattext prim for a titler/hovertext).
-** Animator prim:  oc_anim, oc_couples.
-** Authorizer prim:  oc_auth.
-** Dialog prim (this one is named the same as your collar): oc_dialog.
-** RLV prim:  oc_rlvsys
-** Settings prim: oc_settings.
-* Unlock your collar or rez a copy of your collar on the ground.
-* Locate the scripted child prims in your collar,
-* Delete the scripts you find in there but not the other resources such as notecards and animations.
-* Replace the scripts in each prim with the corresponding OpenCollar scripts.
-Consult [How To Build your OpenCollar](https://opencollar.cc/docs/How-to-Build-Your-OpenCollar) for more details and illustrations.
+Consult [How To Build your OpenCollar](/docs/How-to-Build-Your-OpenCollar) for more details and illustrations.